Updated August 16, 2020.

 7. 2 to 3 Trucks: $35,000 to $270,000

-- You will be required to own or lease two or three trucks at start up.
+- You will be required to own or lease two or three trucks at start up (two moving trucks and, if you are authorized to offer junk hauling services, a truck for hauling junk).
 You may also be required to obtain a specified number of additional trucks within a specified time period after opening.
 The actual number of initial trucks and any required additional trucks will be specified and agreed to before signing the Franchise Agreement.

 - These requirements may vary based on the franchisee’s experience, the demographics of the Marketing Area, the density of the population, whether the area is a metro area, and other reasonable factors determined by the franchisor.